2021 Bangladesh anti-Modi protests

-A series of rallies, demonstrations, and blockades opposing the visit of Indian Prime Minister Narendra Modi—for the celebration of the birth centenary of Sheikh Mujibur Rahman and the 50th anniversary of Bangladesh's independence from Pakistan—were held in Bangladesh from 19 to 29 March.
-Accusing Narendra Modi of committing crimes against humanity during the 2002 Gujarat riots, the protesters agitated against what they alleged were India's anti-Muslim policies and India's interference in Bangladeshi politics.
+A series of rallies, demonstrations, and blockades opposing the visit of Indian Prime Minister Narendra Modi for the celebrations of the birth centenary of Sheikh Mujibur Rahman and the 50th anniversary of Bangladesh's independence from Pakistan were held in Bangladesh from 19 to 29 March 2021.
+Accusing Narendra Modi of committing crimes against humanity during the 2002 Gujarat riots, the protesters agitated against what they alleged were anti-Muslim policies and interference in Bangladeshi politics.
 Protesters demanded the cancellation of the Bangladesh government's invitation to the Indian Prime Minister.
-The otherwise peaceful protests turned violent when the protesters were attacked by the supporters of the ruling Awami League party along with a crackdown by the law-enforcement agencies, causing the deaths of several protesters throughout the last week of March 2021 in Bangladesh.
-Initially launched by progressive student organizations including the Bangladesh Students Union, Bangladesh Sadharon Chhatra Odhikar Songrokkhon Parishad, and the Socialist Students' Front, the demonstrations were later joined by the Hefazat-e-Islam Bangladesh.
+The otherwise peaceful protests turned violent when the protesters were attacked by supporters of the ruling Awami League party, along with a crackdown by law enforcement agencies, causing the deaths of several protesters throughout the last week of March 2021.
+Initially launched by progressive student organisations including the Bangladesh Students' Union, Bangladesh Chhatra Odhikar Parishad, and the Socialist Students' Front, the demonstrations were later joined by Hefazat-e-Islam Bangladesh.